smaurice101/readthedocs/docs/source/tmlbuilds.rst

    * - Neural networks
      - Neural networks non-linear real-time data

-3. TML performs real-time Data normalization: All data in the Gas production model are normalized and put on the same scale, between 0-1 – this prevents large variables (with large numbers) from dominating small variables (with small numbers, like decimals)
+3. TML performs real-time data normalization: All data are put on the same scale, between 0-1 – this prevents large variables (with large numbers) from dominating small variables (with small numbers, like decimals)

 4. TML performs real-time hyper parameter tuning in the algorithms in 2 above.
 This is IMPORTANT to ensure algorithms are properly calibrated for the best prediction accuracy (algorithm MAPE)